Dihedral rigidity for submanifolds of warped product manifolds: Introduction

 While the results and methods in \cite{Wang2022:fl, Wang:2021tq} concern manifolds with nonnegative curvature operator, we prove in this paper Gromov's extremality and dihedral rigidity conjectures for a large class of manifolds with polyhedral boundary that are not necessarily non-negatively curved (e.g. hyperbolic manifolds with polyhedral boundary).
 Let us first fix some notation.
 Let $(X,h)$ be a smooth $(n-1)$ dimensional Riemannian manifold with polyhedral boundary and $\varphi$ a positive function.
 A warped product metric on $X\times I$ is a Riemannian metric of the following form

 where $r$ is the parameter of the interval $I$.
 We denote by $\partial_r$ the tangent vector along the $r$ direction.
 We should mention that some special cases of the results of the present paper were previously proved by Gromov (for the case where the leaf $X$ is a regular spherical simplex \cite[Section 5.6]{Gromov4lectures2019}) and by Cecchini-Zeidler (for the case where the leaf $X$ is an even dimensional closed manifold \cite[Section 10]{Cecchini:2021vs}).
 However, while the previous results of Gromov \cite[Section 5.6]{Gromov4lectures2019} and Cecchini-Zeidler \cite[Section 10]{Cecchini:2021vs} deal with actual warped product spaces, we emphasize that the manifolds we study in the present paper are \emph{not} necessarily warped product manifolds themselves, but \emph{submanifolds} of warped product manifolds.
-In particular, these submanifolds can have faces that are neither orthogonal nor parallel to the radial direction.\footnote{Here the radial direction of a warped product metric $g = dr^2 + \varphi(r)^2 h$ is the $r$-direction.} To more precise, we introduce the following notion of radially convex domains in warped product spaces. \begin{definition} Let $M$ be a compact codimension zero submanifold with polyhedral boundary\footnote{See Definition \ref{def:polytopeboundary} below for the precise definition of manifolds with polyhedral boundary.} in a warped product manifold $(X\times I, g)$.
-We say $M$ is a \emph{radially convex domain} of $(X\times I, g)$ if all of its dihedral angles are $<\pi$, and each codimension one face $F$ of $M$ satisfies one of the following two conditions: \begin{enumerate}[leftmargin=\widthof{[either (1)]}+\labelsep] \item[either (1)] for every $y\in F$, the inner normal vector of $F$ at $y$ and the vector $\partial_r$ at $y$ form an angle $\leq \pi/2$; and moreover $F$ is convex, that is, the second fundamental form of $F$ is non-negative; \item[ or (2)] the face $F$ lies in a leaf $X\times \{r\}$ for some $r\in I$.
-In particular, the normal vector of $F$ at every point $y\in F$ is parallel to the vector $\partial_r$ at $y$. \end{enumerate} \end{definition}

-See Figure \ref{fig:example} for some examples of radially convex domains in a Euclidean annulus $S^1\times I$.
-According to the above definition, a radially convex domain always has a top face, that is, a codimension one face $F^{t}$ of $M$ such that $F^{t}$ lies in $X\times \{t\}$, where $t$ is the maximum value of the function $M\hookrightarrow X\times I \to I$.
-The dihedral angle condition implies that every point in $M$ is path-connected to the top face of $M$ by a geodesic ray along the $r$-direction.
-Note that whether $M$ has a bottom face or not is optional.
-Here the bottom face is a codimension one face $F^{b}$ of $M$ such that $F^{b}$ lies in $X\times \{b\}$, where $b$ is the minimum value of the function $M\hookrightarrow X\times I \to I$.
-If $M$ has a bottom face, then the mean curvature (with respect to the inner normal vector) of the bottom face $F^b$ is precisely given by

-where $\varphi'$ is the derivative of $\varphi$.
-In particular, if the warping function $\varphi$ is strictly increasing, then the mean curvature of the bottom face is negative.
-Of course, this is the only case where a codimension one face of a radially convex domain $M$ could have negative mean curvature.
+To be precise, we work for the following regions. \begin{definition} Let $M$ be a codimension zero submanifold with polyhedral boundary in $(X\times I,dr^2+\varphi(r)^2 h)$.
+We say that $M$ is \emph{radially convex} if on each face of $M$, its second fundamental form $A$ satisfies

+where $\nu$ is the unit outer normal vector of the face, and $\partial r$ is the gradient of the function $r$. \end{definition}